krishatcher/all-hands-project-1-2025Spr/reports/experiment_design.md

 ## 3. Experiment Design

 ### 3.1.
-Test Cases
+Cases

-The test suite consists of multiple test cases designed to evaluate performance under different conditions:
+The experimental suite consists of multiple runs designed to evaluate performance under different conditions:

-- **Varying Number of Strings:** Containers will be tested with different dataset sizes (e.g., 2500, 5000, 10000) to observe scaling effects.
+- **Varying Number of Strings:** Containers will be tested with different dataset sizes (2500, 5000, 10000) to observe scaling effects.
 - **Varying String Lengths:** Different string lengths (short, medium, long) will be tested to evaluate potential impacts of string size on comparison speed.
-- **Ordered vs. Unordered Comparisons:** Strings will be compared in both sequential and randomized orders to simulate different access patterns.

 ### 3.2.
 Procedure

-1. Populate each container (List, Set, Dict) with an identical dataset of strings.
+1. Populate selected container (List, Set, Dict) with a random dataset of strings.
-2. Run a fixed number of equality comparisons within each container.
+2. Run a fixed number of equality comparisons within container.
-3. Measure and record the total time elapsed for each test set.
+3. Measure and record the total time elapsed for each set of runs.
 4. Repeat each test multiple times and calculate the average execution time.
 5. Output results for analysis.